 STILL IN HOSPITAL

 This new normal starts even while you’re still in the hospital before being discharged home.

-Your health care team in hospital will encourage you to regain independence by washing and dressing yourself, sitting up in a chair, taking walks down the hall, and going up and down stairs.
+Your health care team in hospital will encourage you to regain independence by washing, feeding and dressing yourself, sitting up in a chair, taking walks down the hall.
 These activities will be spread out through each day and increased slowly until you’re ready to go home.
 I was told in the CCU that I wouldn’t be going home until I could walk up and down stairs unaided, and pee (not necessarily in that order).

 When your health care team decides you are safely ready to be discharged, do not leave hospital without receiving a written discharge care plan.
 In the relentless rush to free up hospital beds for incoming patients, many people are sent home with many unanswered questions.
 In fact, the majority of us are discharged with no written care plan outlining instructions for home care or future follow-up details.
 A recent study reported by Reuters repeated this concern, suggesting that many factors post-discharge can cause a patient to need re-hospitalization.
 These include the person’s ability to keep up with their medications at home, or to make follow-up visits to a personal physician – both issues that can and should be addressed with a competent discharge plan.

 Before you leave the hospital, you may be referred to a cardiac rehabilitation program, which usually includes two-hour sessions of supervised physical exercise, education and support 2-3 times per week for a few months to help you adjust to living a healthier life while reducing your risk of having more heart problems in the future.